Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 • Non-Disclosure Agreements (NDAs): Protect proprietary information with confidentiality clauses that extend beyond the contract’s duration.

-• Non-Compete and Non-Solicitation Clauses: Prevent the CMO from working with direct competitors or soliciting your clients and employees during and after the engagement.
+• Non-Compete and Non-Solicitation Clauses: These clauses prevent the CMO from working with direct competitors or soliciting your clients and employees during and after the engagement.

 • Indemnification Clauses: Include provisions that protect your company from liabilities arising from the CMO’s actions or negligence.